nikifmak/complex-sql-queries/README.md

 # Complex-sql-queries

 ## Partition
-`row_number()` is a function that returns the corresponding row number over a partition `PARTITION BY` is clause that divides the result set into partitions (another term for groups of rows).
+`row_number()` is a function that returns the corresponding row number over a partition.

+`PARTITION BY` is clause that divides the result set into partitions (another term for groups of rows).
 So below, it creates small partitions of the same sales_id.

 ```sql